Social Customs And Traditions In Korea

 wife the husband, the servants the master.

-in Korean speech.
-The Korean language is endowed with a complicated and elaborate
+reflected in Korean speech.
+The Korean language is endowed with a complicated and

-honorific system.
-Depending upon who the speaker is talking to, different word and verb
+elaborate honorific system.
+Depending upon who the speaker is talking to, different word

-usages are applied, which accurately reflect his or her social standing with regard to the
+and verb usages are applied, which accurately reflect his or her social standing with

 The individual Korean house, new or old, is built to protect its inhabitants from outside